marciof/Eon/specification/specification.md

 ## List ##

-A list is a sequence of elements.
+A list is an immutable sequence of elements.
 It extends the *Map* prototype by associating consecutive positive integers with elements in ascending order of keys.

 ### Examples ###